KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/Interface/README.md

 This set of tests verifies the interface functionality.

-## Using interface between beam and soil
+## Using interfaces between beam and soil

 ### Setup